 • Support and challenge to improve the quality of your provision

-• Reassurance that children and vulnerable adults remain safe
+• Reassurance that children and adults at risk remain safe

 • The Leaders in Safeguarding quality mark